 Care Requirements

 As with all rabbit breeds, large rabbits require proper care to thrive.
 They need a spacious enclosure, a nutritious diet, regular grooming, and plenty of exercise and mental stimulation.
-Understanding the specific needs of your chosen breed is essential for their well-being.
+Understanding the specific needs of each breed is essential for their well-being, whether you’re an owner or a pet sitter.

 Choosing the Right Large Rabbit Breed